This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Josh Rosebrook: I love the Cacao Antioxidant Face mask and Daily Acid Toner.
 Everything Josh makes is amazing.

-- Josh Rosebrook: Love the tinted SPF moisturizer.
+- Josh Rosebrook: Makes a great tinted SPF moisturizer.

-- ILIA: My favorite foundation when I want something for going out: true skin foundation.
+- ILIA: My favorite foundation when I want something for going out: true skin foundation and the best tinted moisturizer.
 I also like the brow gel and mascara.

 - Alima Pure: foundation setting powder to go over foundation

 - W3LL People: My favorite all-around makeup company that’s affordable and functional.
-I use the tinted SPF moisturizer, setting powder, bronzer powder, and concealer.
+I use the setting powder, bronzer powder, brow gel, and concealer.
 Their mascara is also fantastic.
+This is my daily go-to makeup.

 - Kosas: I love the tinted facial oil as a foundation.
 Light and breathable coverage.